Elinore Johansson

-Elinore Johansson (born 19 March 1996) is a Swedish handball player who plays for Storhamar HE in the Norwegian REMA 1000-ligaen and the Swedish national team.
+Marie Johanna Elinore Johansson (born 19 March 1996) is a Swedish handball player who plays for TuS Metzingen in the German Bundesliga and the Swedish national team.

 She also represented Sweden in the 2013 European Women's U-17 Handball Championship in Poland, where the Swedish team won the final tournament, and at the 2015 Women's U-19 European Handball Championship in Spain, receiving the bronze medal.

-She made her debut on the Swedish national team on 16 June 2018, against Ukraine.
+Johansson made her debut on the Swedish national team on 16 June 2018, against Ukraine.

 On 8 February 2021, it was announced that she had signed a 3-year contract with Storhamar HE in Norway.